Steven-ErHU/ErHUHome/Markdown  - Basic Syntaxx.md

 ## Paragraphs

+---
+title: Paragraphs
+syntax-id: paragraphs
+description: "To create paragraphs, use a blank line to separate one or more lines of text.
+You should not indent paragraphs with spaces or tabs."
+examples:
+  - markdown: |
+      I really like using Markdown.

+      I think I'll use it to format all of my documents from now on.
+    html: "<p>I really like using Markdown.</p><p>I think I'll use it to format all of my documents from now on.</p>"
+---

 To create paragraphs, use a blank line to separate one or more lines of text.
 You should not indent paragraphs with spaces or tabs.

 <table class="table table-bordered">